 Step cuts are a historical cut, and one of the first seen in jewelry.
 Its origins are linked to single cuts of the 1500's, and also the table cuts of the Art Deco period (early 20th century).
 The term "emerald cut" didn't appear until the Art Deco era, although the cutting method itself had been seen for quite some time.
 Its name came about because it was originally used on emeralds (the green gem), which are very brittle and can easily be chipped/cracked during the cutting process.
 The stepped faceting reduced breakage while cutting the emeralds.
 But the stepped faceting pattern soon became popular and was extended to other gemstones as well, such as sapphires, rubies, diamonds, etc.

 The emerald cut is sleek and minimalist, and pairs well with a variety of ring styles ranging from Art Deco to contemporary.
-Personally, I love pairing the geometric cut with a more organic band to play up the contrasting elements.
-Here's a sample paired with my Feather Band in rose gold:
+Here's the Talia with an emerald cut aqua-teal moissanite center:

 The radiant cut is a very new, only dating back to the 1970's.
 The goal was to create a hybrid cut combining the octagon shape of the traditional step cut emerald, with the sparkle of a modern round brilliant cut.
 It's the perfect combination of the elegant emerald, but with the sparkle we've all come to expect from Moissanites and diamonds.
 Radiant cuts have triangular facets, arranged in a non-parallel fashion.
 Each facet's size, shape, and angle are optimal for light dispersion and brilliance.
 For minerals with superior refractive properties, such as Moissanite or diamond, radiant faceting creates much more sparkle than a step cut.
 Radiants can be rectangular or square in shape (both with their corners cut off); I prefer rectangular shapes since they elongate the finger for an elegant look.
-Here's a sample paired with my Twig Band in yellow gold:
+Here's the Adeline with a radiant cut moissanite center: